Normandy, Texas

 Normandy is an unincorporated community and census-designated place (CDP) in Maverick County, Texas, United States.
 It was first listed as a CDP prior to the 2020 census.
+As of the 2020 census, Normandy had a population of 54.

 It is in the northwestern part of the county, along U.S. Route 277 in the Rio Grande valley.
 It is 16 mi north-northwest of Eagle Pass, the Maverick county seat, and 39 mi southeast of Del Rio.

 Demographics

-Normandy first appeared as a census designated place in the 2020 U.S. census.first appeared as a census designated place in the 2020 U.S. census.
+Normandy first appeared as a census designated place in the 2020 U.S. census.